cedricblondeau/magento2-ansible-vagrant/README.md

 #### Don't sync anything

 You could also use your IDE in the VM.
-You may want to install a GUI to do so.
+You may want to install a GUI or play with X11 forwarding to do so.

 #### Rsync